 Skip to main content

-Human & Psychological AI Consulting
+Human-Centered Accessibility & AI Consulting

-Disability-informed AI design
+Disability-informed design

-WCAG 2.2 AA compliant
+WCAG 2.2 AA accessibility

 Paper-cut illustration of diverse people — including a person in a wheelchair — connected by glowing lines to AI and health symbols

-The Problem
+The Challenge

 Paper-cut illustration of a dual orange and green brain with circuit patterns representing the intersection of AI engineering and human-centered design

-✗ The common pattern we fix:
+✗ The pattern we see constantly:

 ✓ What we do differently: